 Our Delivering a Secure Sustainable Electricity System (DS3) programme seeks to address the challenge of integrating world-leading levels of renewable generation onto our power system.

-Ireland’s binding EU target is for 16% of the country’s total energy consumption to come from renewable energy sources by 2020.
-In order to achieve this there is a target for 40% of generation to come from renewable sources, with the same target in Northern Ireland.
+Ireland’s EU target is for 16% of the country’s total energy consumption to come from renewable energy sources by 2020.
+There are three main uses of energy: heating, transport and electricity.
+In order to achieve the 16% target for energy, we are aiming for 40% of electricity to come from renewable sources on the island of Ireland by 2020.

-So far the DS3 programme has enabled EirGrid to increase levels of renewable generation possible on the system at any given time from 50% to 60%, with the aim of increasing this incrementally to 75% over the coming years.
+So far the DS3 programme has enabled EirGrid to increase levels of renewable generation on the system from 50% to 65%.
+This is a world-first.
+We aim to increase this gradually to 75% over the coming years.

 Across these three pillars we are fundamentally reviewing how we do things across the electricity industry to ensure policies, incentives, standards and tools are fit for purpose in a system with world-leading levels of renewables.